by Gregory Walton for Agence France-Presse (AFP).

 “We have grave fears for the thousands of families currently taking shelter under the wreckage of their homes.
 They urgently need food, water and shelter to survive the coming days,” said Nicholas Finney, head of Save the Children’s response team in Mozambique.

-The region hit by Cyclone Kenneth is a lot more sparsely populated than Beira, which was hit by Cyclone Idai in mid-March when about 1,000 people were killed in Mozambique and Zimbabwe.
+The northern region hit by Cyclone Kenneth is more sparsely populated than Beira, which was hit by Cyclone Idai in mid-March when about 1,000 people were killed in Mozambique and Zimbabwe.

-But the region has also been hard hit by deadly raids by a jihadist group over the past 18 months that the army has been unable to control.
+But the area has also been hard hit by deadly raids by a jihadist group over the past 18 months that the army has been unable to control.